Pyramid structure and up-or-out

 Typical consulting staff roles

-Second to the top is the partner tier that consists of individuals who have been with the firm for eight to 15 years.
-They are more involved in the conceptual discussions and problem solvings, and are usually present in the team room at least once a week to give guidance, help structure the project and present to the client.
+Second, to the top is the partner tier that consists of individuals who have been with the firm for eight to 15 years.
+They are more involved in the conceptual discussions and problem-solving sessions, and are usually present in the team room at least once a week to give guidance, help structure the project, and present to the client.
 Both senior partners and partners are equity partners of the firm.

 Below are the junior partners/ associate partners/ principals who have been with the firm for seven to ten years.
 In this role, consultants are in the transition from a typical consultant role and employee status to an actual owner of the firm.
 It is usually the most stressful period in a consultant’s career and many fail to actually make partner.
 Junior Partners have to start building relationships with existing and new clients.
 Towards their transition to leadership, they are asked to manage multiple projects at once for the first time.
 They usually spend one to three days a week with the team depending on the status of the project.

 Below the project managers are the (senior) associates/ consultants, who have been with the firm for up to four years.
 Consultants do the major chunk of the analytical work and content production.
-It is them who actually drive the engagement towards a recommendation and implementation.
-They will gather data, analyze it, visualize and present results.
-At this stage, they are highly independent and need to drive their work streams autonomously.
+Consultants actually drive the engagement towards a recommendation and implementation.
+They will gather data, analyze it, visualize, and present results.
+At this stage, they are highly independent and need to drive their workstreams autonomously.
 The project manager and partner will come to them for their opinion and advice on particular matters.
 They are usually at the client site for the full consulting week (Monday to Thursday) and are in close contact with the client team every day.
 Depending on their tenure, they are asked to manage parts of the project.